George Floyd Wasn't Murdered. He Was Tortured. | Washingtonian (DC)

 Human Rights Watch has found that “[n]ear asphyxiation by suffocation is an increasingly common method of torture,” often favored by its practitioners because it leaves no visible marks on the victim.
 According to the organization’s 2011 report, suffocation became so widely used in Latin America that its Spanish slang term, “submarino,” is now synonymous with torture.
 Forms include the “wet” submarino—involving water—and the “dry” variety, which can occlude breathing with the use of plastic bags, dust and cement, or “pressure or ligature around the neck.”

 Of course, there’s a simpler proof: squeeze your hands firmly around your neck, and see if you can last longer than ten seconds.
 Try it.
 Even knowing the perpetrator’s hands are your own, your body’s natural response of panic and dread is overwhelming.
-Now try to imagine that ordeal lasting more than 8 minutes.
+Now try to imagine that ordeal lasting more than eight minutes.

-As my college Andrew Beaujon has reported, NPR has advised its staff to report that Floyd “died” or was “allegedly killed.”
+As my colleague Andrew Beaujon has reported, NPR has advised its staff to report that Floyd “died” or was “allegedly killed.”
 One local NPR affiliate has bucked that requirement, dropping the adverb and simply calling it “a killing.”
 Following the Associated Press Stylebook for homicide, murder, and manslaughter, several other outlets have adopted terms that fall largely in this range.
 The Atlantic refers to the incident as “a police killing,” while the New York Times references “Floyd’s death” in “the killing.”

 Only one person, to my knowledge, has consistently referred to Floyd’s treatment from the beginning as torture: Benjamin Crump, the lawyer for the Floyd family.
 “We cannot cooperate with torture,” Crump told the audience at Floyd’s memorial service.
 He earlier told CNN, “I saw a man being tortured to death.”